Blockstream/satellite/api/examples/README.md

 ./api_data_reader.py --demo
 ```

-> NOTE: the Demo Rx application will pick an appropriate network interface in
+> NOTE: the Demo Rx application will send the UDP datagrams containing API data
-> order to send API messages.
+> over the loopback interface.
 When the API data reader is launched with option
-> `--demo`, it will pick the same network interface as the Demo Rx, so the
+> `--demo`, it will correspondingly listen to the loopback interface.
-> communication between them will work.

 Finally, send a file with the API data sender application and wait until it pops
 in the data reader.